 2- vet cardiologist are not all using most modern equipment or techniques.
 So not all are equal.
 The newer OFA advanced cardiac form helps but not totally

-3- velocities - *If lvot reading is taken subcostal (under ribs with the probe pointing forward ) then anything under 2.0 m/s is acceptable.
+3- velocities - *If lvot/ aortic velocity reading is taken subcostal (under ribs with the probe pointing forward ) then anything under 2.0 m/s is acceptable.

-*If lvot reading is not taken subcostal (below ribs) then lower levels.
+*If lvot/aortic velocity reading is taken Apical (not taken subcostal ) then lower velocities are desired.

-(I’m not changing my personal velocity criteria (under 1.7) but I’m giving you this info)
+(I’m not changing my personal velocity criteria (1.7 or below) but I’m giving you this info)

 4- in some pedigrees if recessive but common it can appear as if dominant even if it’s not.
 His exact words “Remember that if the gene is common in the carrier state, then a recessive disease can look dominant in some pedigrees”